Gibbs measures for foliated bundles with negatively curved leaves: An equidistribution result

 We have the following interpretation of $\theta_{F,R}$.
 Consider a large ball centered at $x$ tangent to its leaf.
-If it intersects the fiber $X_p$ at a point $y$, give this point the weight $\kappa^F(x,y)$ (if the ball intersects the fiber at some point multiple time, its weight will be the sum of the corresponding $\kappa^F(x,y)$). $\theta_{F,R}$ is the barycenter of the Dirac masses at the intersection between the ball and the fiber, weighted by these $\kappa^F$.
+If it intersects the fiber $X_p$ at a point $y$, give to this point the weight $\kappa^F(x,y)$ (if the ball intersects the fiber at some point multiple times, its weight will be the sum of the corresponding $\kappa^F(x,y)$).
+The measure $\theta_{F,R}$ is the average of the Dirac masses at the intersection between the ball and the fiber, weighted by these $\kappa^F$.